 Pudding from scratch is so much more delicious than the boxed version!
 Featuring homemade vanilla pudding, vanilla wafers, sliced bananas, and fresh whipped cream, our banana pudding recipe is the ultimate comfort dessert.

 Coming up with dessert ideas for the warmer months can sometimes be tricky.
 You don’t want to serve something steaming hot in spring and definitely not in summer!
 But, you also want something that won’t fall apart on a hot day.
-The perfect solution?
-Homemade banana pudding!
-This one works especially well if you need a dessert to feed a crowd.
-It comes together in just 10 minutes.
-The hardest part is waiting for it to chill!
+The solution?
+Banana pudding, of course!
+This works especially well if you need a dessert to feed a crowd.
+It comes together in just 10 minutes, and the hardest part is simply waiting for it to chill.
 Bring it along to your next picnic or barbecue, and it’s sure to please.

 If you don’t have any vanilla wafers on hand, or if you simply don’t like them, there are a few substitutes that you can use: